nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. View a lesson's roster using `LESSON_INDEX` while all students and lessons are being shown

     * Prerequisites: List all students and lessons using the `list` command.
 Multiple `Students` and `Lessons` in the list with some `Students` already enrolled in some of the `Lessons`.
-For `LESSON_INDEX` used, it is within the number of existing `Lessons` found in TuitiONE.

     * Test case: `roster 2`<br>
         Expected: Only students who are enrolled in the lesson identified by the lesson index of `2` will be shown in